kragen/derctuo/markdown/scribal-basic.md

     if not within:
         buttons = 0            ' zero out the buttons so caller knows to ignore

-I'm not sure if a single block argument will be adequate, because you probably want to define things like "if this button is being clicked, do such and so", and that is difficult to express with a single block if both the button geometry and its action are represented with blocks.
+I’m not sure if a single block argument will be adequate, because you probably want to define things like “if this button is being clicked, do such and so”, and that is difficult to express with a single block if both the button geometry and its action are represented with blocks.
 You could do something grody like this: